laminlabs/lamindb/docs/faq/pydantic-pandera.md

 bt.CellType.to_dataframe()
 ```

-The `CellType` regsitry is hierachical as it contains the Cell Ontology.
+The `CellType` registry is hierarchical as it contains the Cell Ontology.

 ```python
 bt.CellType.get(name="CD8-positive, alpha-beta T cell").view_parents()